-That said, with less of an emphasis on word problems, a slower overall pace and providing less exploration and challenge for some topics, especially at the higher levels, some parents of talented math students have expressed concern that Math U See isn’t quite as rigorous as some other math programs out there, particularly when it comes to teaching for enrichment.
+That said, with slightly less of an emphasis on high challenging word problems and a slower overall pace, some parents of talented math students have expressed concern that Math U See may not be quite as rigorous as some other conceptual math programs out there, such as Beast Academy and AoPS, particularly when it comes to teaching for enrichment.

 Math U See Price